wbstack/transferbot/README.md

 ## Providing credentials

-Credentials for the __target wiki__ are provided using the following environment variables:
+OAuth 1.0 credentials for the __target wiki__ are provided using the following environment variables:

 ### `TARGET_WIKI_OAUTH_CONSUMER_TOKEN` (required)